World's Largest Installation of Curved Electrochromic Glass

 - For this project, we have used our product ConverLight 65.
 It is an electrochromic film that adapts to solar loads, creating a better indoor environment, reducing energy consumption, and having a low CO2 footprint in manufacturing.
 Since the foil is laminated onto the glass, we can deliver it in almost any shape or curvature desired by the architect – true design freedom without any compromises, explains Greger Gregard, CTO at ChromoGenics.

 The property is divided into four floors with a distinctive glass belt on the third floor, further emphasising the curved shape.
 On behalf of SKANSKA, the contractor UBA has been responsible for constructing the advanced facade.
-The installation has proceeded according to plan and is expected to be completed in autumn 2024.
+The installation proceeded as planned, with the glass cassettes delivered in summer 2024 and tenants moving in during 2025.

 "Working with such an advanced product as ConverLight is exciting.
 For a more seamless esthetic façade we have used Schüco Structural Glazing facade system together with a dynamic solar control and sound-insulated triple-glazed IGU.
 Each window is connected through a special port and receives a separate place in the building's control system.
 In terms of installation, it has not entailed any major difference from regular windows and the work has proceeded very smoothly"